jckarter/clay/doc/language-reference.md

     # Grammar
     MultiValueForStatement -> ".." "for" "(" Identifier "in" ExprList ")" Statement

-A special syntactic form is provided to apply an operation over each individual value of a [multiple value expression].
-The iterated expression is evaluated in an implicit [multiple value context].
+A special syntactic form is provided to apply an operation over each individual value of a [multiple value expression](#multiplevalueexpression).
+The iterated expression is evaluated in an implicit [multiple value context](#multiplevaluecontext).

     // Example
     // implement printTo(stream, ..xs) in terms of individual printTo(stream, x)